thin-edge/thin-edge.io/vision.md

 it also requires a lot of custom logic to be developed on the device, to be able to integrate and support various device management platforms.

-**Example applications scenarios:** Edge/embedded devices are critical components of any connected asset/smart equipment or operator use case.
-Within the different use-cases and application scenarios, the edge can take over different roles to address different IoT challenges:

-- Edge devices as a machine gateway:
-    - A typical problem for the target personas is the integration of various asset specific OT interfaces to establish connection to fieldbus or industry protocols.
-- Supporting IoT and other Northbound connectivity
-    - Vendor agnostic connectivtiy of the data plane and control plane, analytics and service/app orchestration from various IoT platforms is required for all future IoT use-cases, as hyperscaler platforms and end-customer vendor preferences might vary.
-- Edge devices as deployment option for IoT services and applications
-    - There is an increasing need for device specific applications close to the device e.g. device configuration, control logic, local monitoring, here a flexible software management framework is needed which is independent from the preferred software artifact type due to different hardware, OS variants and package managers.
-- There is an emerging need for Edge analytics such as data filtering, pre-aggregation, ML model execution.
-- Edge devices as configuration/management interface for asset - local/remote UI
-  for asset configuration/management including software and firmware management of underlying systems to keep them secure and up-to date

 ## thin-edge.io as a game changer